-Did you know that heart disease is the No. 1 killer of American women?
-Diabetes, smoking, physical inactivity, obesity, high blood pressure, high blood cholesterol, and a family history of heart disease are major risk factors.
-Research shows these conditions are unnervingly prevalent in Black American communities.
-In fact, death from heart disease is more common among Black than white women.
+The Centers for Disease Control and Prevention (CDC) report that heart disease is the leading cause of death for women in the United States, accounting for 1 in 4 deaths.
+Research shows that major risk factors for heart disease — like diabetes, smoking, physical inactivity, obesity, high blood pressure, and high blood cholesterol — are more prevalent in Black American communities.
+In fact, death from heart disease is more common among Black women than white women.

 What is heart disease?

-The term “heart disease” refers to several types of conditions, such as:
+The term “heart disease” refers to a range of conditions, including:

-- Coronary Artery Disease: caused by plaque buildup in the walls of the arteries that supply blood to the heart; often leads to heart attack
+- Coronary artery disease: A condition caused by plaque buildup in the walls of the arteries that supply blood to the heart.
+This often leads to a heart attack.

-- Arrythmia: irregular heartbeat (too fast or too slow)
+- Arrythmia: An irregular heartbeat (too fast or too slow).

-- Cardiomyopathy: makes it harder for your heart to pump blood to the rest of your body; can lead to heart failure
+- Cardiomyopathy: A condition that makes it harder for your heart to pump blood to the rest of your body.
+It can lead to heart failure.

 Why is it more common in Black American women?